d12frosted/elpa-mirror/melpa/llama-readme.txt

-This package implements the macro `##', which provides compact syntax for short `lambda', without actually being new syntax, which would be difficult to get merged into Emacs.
-Past attempts to add syntax were met with determined pushback and the use of a macro was suggested as an alternative.
+This package implements a macro named `##', which provides a compact way to write short `lambda' expressions.

-The `##' macro, whose signature is (## FN &rest BODY), expands to a `lambda' expression, which wraps around these arguments.

-This `lambda' expression calls the function FN with arguments BODY and returns its value.
-Its own arguments are derived from symbols found in ARGS.
+The signature of the macro is (## FN &rest BODY) and it expands to a `lambda' expression, which calls the function FN with the arguments BODY and returns the value of that.
+The arguments of the `lambda' expression are derived from symbols found in BODY.

-Each symbol from `%1' through `%9', which appears in BODY, specifies a mandatory argument.
-Each symbol from `&1' through `&9', which appears in BODY, specifies an optional argument.
+Each symbol from `%1' through `%9', which appears in an unquoted part of BODY, specifies a mandatory argument.
+Each symbol from `&1' through `&9', which appears in an unquoted part of BODY, specifies an optional argument.
+The symbol `&*' specifies extra (`&rest') arguments.
-All arguments following an optional argument have to be optional as well, thus their names have to begin with `&'.
-Symbol `&*' specifies extra (`&rest') arguments.

 The shorter symbol `%' can be used instead of `%1', but using both in the same expression is not allowed.
 Likewise `&' can be used instead of `&1'.
+These shorthands are not recognized in function position.

+To support binding forms that use a vector as VARLIST (such as `-let' from the `dash' package), argument symbols are also detected inside of vectors.

+The space between `##' and FN can be omitted because `##' is read-syntax for the symbol whose name is the empty string.
+If you prefer you can place a space there anyway, and if you prefer to not use this somewhat magical symbol at all, you can instead use the alternative name `llama'.

 Instead of: